streetmix/streetmix/CONTRIBUTING.md

 Once your code is ready, please push your work to a feature branch on your fork of the Streetmix repo, and submit a pull request to us.

-### Dependency pinning

-We pin our dependencies (that is, we use exact dependency versions, not [version ranges](https://semver.org/)) for maximum reliability and consistency.
-Here is [a good overview of dependency pinning](https://renovatebot.com/docs/dependency-pinning/), which covers the reasons and tradeoffs that come from doing this.

-We want to make sure that all developers, and any deployment environments, are running the same code.
-Because Streetmix is an application, and it's not intended to be imported by other applications, we don't need the flexibility that comes from using version ranges.
-And this consistency makes obscure bugs easier to track down and resolve.

-This does introduce "upgrade noise", whether we have to manually update dependencies or use a third-party automated service like [Greenkeeper](https://greenkeeper.io/).
-This is a tradeoff we're willing to accept, although any strategy to limit the noise will be open for consideration.

 ### Submitting a pull request